MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsAllowedDomain.md

 ```

 ### -MarkForMonitoring
-**Below Content Applies To:** Lync Server 2010, Lync Server 2013

-Indicates whether the federation connection between your domain and the remote domain will be monitored by Monitoring Server.
-By default, MarkForMonitoring is set to False, meaning that the connection will not be monitored.

-This property will be ignored if you have not deployed Monitoring Server.

-**Below Content Applies To:** Skype for Business Server 2015

 Indicates whether the federation connection between your domain and the remote domain will be monitored by Monitoring Server.
 By default, MarkForMonitoring is set to False, meaning that the connection will not be monitored.

 This property has been deprecated and should be ignored.

 ```yaml